 Is that picture clear then?

 “No, it is far from clear.
 The only thing that is clear is that humanity is always part of the created universe and not separated from it.
 That is a very different world view than the current one.
 With the birth of modernity humans began to see themselves as being in the centre of everything.
 Theology took this view as well.
 Nature became an object of our use, a resource that must not be exhausted.
 But it is a degradation of animals and plants to see them as a resource and not as fellow creatures.
 In this way of thinking, God was either relegated to the background or he was no longer found in the whole cosmos, but only in us, human beings.
 If God is in mankind, then men have become creators, the absolute rulers of creation.
 Then something very essential is missing: man as such is a creature, a fellow creature with others, with plants and animals.
-What was lost at the start of modernity was the sense of being created like all other beings.
+What was lost at the start of modernity was this sense of being created like all other beings.
 We’re part of the ecosystem.
 God has a relationship with the whole world, and not just with people.”

 Believers often see the Bible as the story of God with people.
 Are they wrong?